 President and Chief Executive Officer

 Will Lewis joined Insmed in September 2012 as President and Chief Executive Officer and as a member of the Board of Directors.
-Mr. Lewis has more than 20 years of executive experience and a track record of success in the pharmaceutical and finance industries both in the US and internationally.
-Mr. Lewis is the former Co-Founder, President and Chief Financial Officer of Aegerion Pharmaceuticals, Inc. (Nasdaq: AEGR).
-During his tenure at Aegerion, Mr. Lewis played a pivotal role in re-orienting the company's strategy to focus on orphan disease indications enabling Aegerion to go public in one of the best performing IPOs of 2010.
-Prior to Aegerion, Mr. Lewis spent 10 years working in the U.S. and Europe in investment banking for JP Morgan, Robertson Stephens and Wells Fargo.
-During his time in banking, he was involved in a broad range of domestic and international capital raises and advisory work valued at more than $20 billion.
-Mr. Lewis serves as a member of the Supervisory Board of uniQure N.V.
-(Nasdaq: QURE).
-Mr. Lewis also serves as a member of the Board of BioNJ, as a member of the Board of Directors of Oberlin College, and as a member of the Visiting Committees of the Weatherhead School of Management of Case Western Reserve University and The Hawken School.
-Mr. Lewis holds a Bachelor of Arts degree cum laude from Oberlin College and a Master of Business Administration/Juris Doctor with Honors from Case Western Reserve University.
+Will is the former Co-Founder, President and Chief Financial Officer of Aegerion Pharmaceuticals, Inc. (NASDAQ: AEGR).
+Prior to Aegerion, Will spent more than 10 years working in the US and Europe in investment banking for JP Morgan, Robertson Stephens and Wells Fargo.
+Will serves on the Boards of UniQure and Oberlin College.
+Will holds a Bachelor of Arts degree cum laude from Oberlin College, a Master of Business Administration from Case Western Reserve University and a Juris Doctor with Honors from Case Western Reserve University.
 Prior to attending graduate school he worked in the Foreign Service for the US Government.

 Chief Financial Officer